 Prepare for the racing season with this look at winning strategies and tactics for Columbia River sailors.

-106 Women's Basic Racing Clinic (not scheduled yet, please check back the end of January)
+106 Women's Basic Racing Clinic (not scheduled yet)

 Intermediate level course designed to give women with solid, basic sailing skills an opportunity to learn and race with an all-women crew.
 The course stresses the Racing Rules of Sailing and how they are applied to racing tactics.
 Participants will be asked to document their previous sailing experience to help with crew placement and to facilitate the learning experience.
 Class begins with one evening Chalkboard session and continues Mondays in June with on-the-water clinics and racing.
 Class members participate in the OWSA Women's Regatta.